 When your baby is relieved, you can clean it by removing the pot, which kind of detaches easily.
 That could be a menace since it might come off when your baby is filling it.
 So, do buckle up for some spills if you are not careful.

 Even the rest of the chair can be cleaned easily if you need to.
 Since its plywood, you’d only have to wipe it with a damp cloth and that’s it.

 Talking about its design, it is not a usual potty chair.
 I mean it looks like a rocking chair.
 For a mother who wants to help her toddler train well, this might not be a good choice.

 But what could you possibly do when your toddler is heavy and plastic potty chairs just don’t last?
 Buy this one, of course.

 As if 2-in-1 was not enough, the Summer 3-in-1 Train with Me Potty is here to bring more versatility to your toddler’s potty transitioning days.
 It does that well, Really.

 First, the technical nitty-gritty.

-It comes with a dimension of 12.7x 7.7x 14.8 inches, which is enough to even accommodate a 3 years old toddler.
+It comes with dimensions of 12.7x 7.7x 14.8 inches, which is enough to even accommodate a 3 years old toddler.
 It also doesn’t weigh a ton.
 At 2.2 pounds (1 kg), this potty chair can be carried around the house.

 It can even become your travel mate if you understand what I mean.

-As in what makes it special, we must look at its 3-in-1 use.
+But what makes it special?
+We must look at its 3-in-1 use.